 The DRO Box shows the current tool position in Program, Machine, Relative and Distance to Go coordinates.
-It also has command buttons that set the coordinate values, and a right-mouse-click pull-down menu available for copying DRO values to the system configuration.
+It also has a button that sets the coordinate values, and a right-mouse-click pull-down menu available for copying DRO values to the system configuration.